usnistgov/FIPS201/_FIPS201/authentication.md

 - The CHUID or another data element[^expired] is read from the card and is checked to ensure the card has not expired and that it is from a trusted source.
 - The cardholder is prompted to submit a PIN, activating the PIV Card.
-- The PIV fingerprint template(s), iris image(s), or electronic facial image is read from the card.
+- The PIV fingerprint template(s), iris image(s), or electronic facial image are read from the card.
 - The signature on the biometric is verified to ensure the biometric is intact and comes from a trusted source.
 Note that the signature verification may require retrieval of the content signing certificate from the CHUID if the signature on the biometric was generated with the same key as the signature